Osyp Makovei: Works

 In 1910, he compiled a valuable collection of "Materiialy do zhytiepysy Osypa Yuriia Hordynskoho-Fedkovycha" (vol. 4), and in 1911 he published a thorough monograph, "Zhytiepys' Osypa Yuriia Hordynskoho-Fedkovycha".
 In the Notes of the Shevchenko Scientific Society (1903, vols.
 51, 54) he published the study "Try halytski hramatyky (Ivan Mohylnytskyi, Yosyp Levytskyi, and Yosyp Lozynskyi)".
 Makovei was also engaged in collecting folklore and resolutely fought against Muscovism.

+Makovei's March of Ukrainian Riflemen (1915) was put to music by Filaret Kolessa and became a popular Ukrainian folk song.
+Its text mentions, among others, the female fighters of the Sich Riflemen.

 Makovei's is the author of literary and critical essays on Olha Kobylianska, Andrii Chaikovskyi, Tymotei Borduliak, Pavlo Hrabovskyi, and Stepan Kovaliv, as well as a series of reviews and commentaries.
 He was also engaged in collecting folklore and resolutely fought against Muscophilia.

 Makovei's translations include some works by Heinrich Heine, Ovid, Sándor Petőfi, Mark Twain, Jerome K. Jerome, Guy de Maupassant, Marcel Prévost, Eliza Orzeszkowa, Stefan Żeromski, and Henryk Sienkiewicz.

 Honored

 In honor of Makovei, a bust (1956, sculptor V. Mudryi) and a monument (1997, sculptor D. Krvavych) were unveiled in Zalishchyky; memorial plaques were installed; and there is a museum room, a museum-estate, and a memorial corner in Zalishchyky, Yavoriv, and Berezhany.
 One of the schools in Zalishchyky is named after him.

 In 2017, on the 150th anniversary of Osyp Makovei's birth, Ukrposhta issued a postage stamp dedicated to this date.
 On 23 August 2017, a solemn ceremony of special redemption of the postal miniature was held in the district "People's House" in Yavoriv.